-TermInfoFile (.tis)--> TIVersion, TermCount, IndexInterval, SkipInterval, MaxSkipLevels, TermInfos TIVersion --> UInt32 TermCount --> UInt64 IndexInterval --> UInt32 SkipInterval --> UInt32 MaxSkipLevels --> UInt32 TermInfos --> <TermInfo> TermCount TermInfo --> < Term, DocFreq, FreqDelta, ProxDelta, SkipDelta> Term --> < PrefixLength, Suffix, FieldNum> Suffix --> String PrefixLength, DocFreq, FreqDelta, ProxDelta, SkipDelta --> VInt This file is sorted by Term.
-Terms are ordered first lexicographically (by UTF16 character code) by the term's field name, and within that lexicographically (by UTF16 character code) by the term's text.
+TermInfoFile (.tis)--> TIVersion, TermCount, IndexInterval, SkipInterval, MaxSkipLevels, TermInfos TIVersion --> UInt32 TermCount --> UInt64 IndexInterval --> UInt32 SkipInterval --> UInt32 MaxSkipLevels --> UInt32 TermInfos --> < TermInfo> TermCount TermInfo --> < Term, DocFreq, FreqDelta, ProxDelta, SkipDelta> Term --> < PrefixLength, Suffix, FieldNum> Suffix --> String PrefixLength, DocFreq, FreqDelta, ProxDelta, SkipDelta --> VInt This file is sorted by Term.
+Terms are ordered first lexicographically by the term's field name, and within that lexicographically by the term's text.
 TIVersion names the version of the format of this file and is -2 in Lucene 1.4.
 Term text prefixes are shared.
 The PrefixLength is the number of initial characters from the previous term which must be pre-pended to a term's suffix in order to form the term's text.
 Thus, if the previous term's text was "bone" and the term is "boy", the PrefixLength is two and the suffix is "y".
 FieldNumber determines the term's field, whose name is stored in the .fdt file.
 DocFreq is the count of documents which contain the term.
 FreqDelta determines the position of this term's TermFreqs within the .frq file.
 In particular, it is the difference between the position of this term's data in that file and the position of the previous term's data (or zero, for the first term in the file).
 ProxDelta determines the position of this term's TermPositions within the .prx file.
 In particular, it is the difference between the position of this term's data in that file and the position of the previous term's data (or zero, for the first term in the file.
-For fields with omitTf true, this will be 0 since prox information is not stored.
 SkipDelta determines the position of this term's SkipData within the .frq file.
 In particular, it is the number of bytes after TermFreqs that the SkipData starts.
 In other words, it is the length of the TermFreq data.
 SkipDelta is only stored if DocFreq is not smaller than SkipInterval.
 2. The term info index, or .tii file.